The School for Good and Evil: Premise

-In the wake of Sophie and the School Master's kiss, Evil has been shown capable of love, and all the previous fairy tale villains are given a second chance.
-They quickly hunt down their heroes and murder them, weakening the shield between the world of Readers and the world of fairytales, threatening the existence of both.
+In the wake of Sophie and the School Master's kiss, Evil has been shown capable of love and "Never After", and all the previous fairy tale villains are resurrected as zombies and given a second chance at their fairy tales.
+They quickly hunt down their heroes and murder them, weakening the shield between the world of Readers (those who do not know the fairy tales are real) and the world of fairy tales, threatening the existence of both.
 With the shield weakening, the sun begins to melt.
 After leaving Gavaldon, Agatha and Tedros rescue Sophie and recover Excalibur, which they need to destroy a ring Rafal (the School Master) gave Sophie that transforms her soul into the deepest Evil and keeps him immortal.
 Sophie refuses and returns to Rafal; the two sides begin to prepare for a war on the night the sun will melt completely.
-During the war, another hero is killed, and the shield between Gavaldon and the Woods disappears.
+During the war, another hero, Cinderella, is killed, and the shield between Gavaldon and the Woods disappears.
 However, when all hope is lost, Agatha convinces Sophie to destroy her ring, killing Rafal.
 Afterwards, Sophie becomes the Dean of the School for Evil, feeling content with her new life; Agatha and Tedros arrive at Camelot, seeking to restore it to its former glory.

 The Camelot Years

-Three books in the series school for good and evil which focuses on a new adventure featuring new and old characters, but a much more evil villain.
+Three books in the series School for Good and Evil focusing on a new adventure featuring new and old characters but a much more evil villain.
 The books included in the Camelot years are Quests for Glory, a Crystal of Time, and One True King.

 Quests for Glory (2017)

-The students at the School for Good and Evil set out on their required fourth-year quests.
-For their quests, Agatha and Tedros must try and return Camelot to its former splendor as queen and king.
-For her quest, Dean Sophie seeks to mold Evil in her own image.
-When a mysterious villain known as "the Snake" emerges, terrorizing the land the old friends must work together to save the Endless Woods.
+The School for Good and Evil students set out on their required fourth-year quests.
+For their quests, Agatha and Tedros must try and return Camelot to its former splendour as queen and king.
+Tedros is told to take out the sword, Excalibur, which is embedded in a stone so that he can become the king.
+But even after trying weeks and months, he cannot pull it out.
+The issues Tedros is having becoming king affect his and Agatha's relationship, and his opinion of her begins to sour.
+Dean Sophie seeks to mould Evil in her image for her quest.
+When a mysterious villain known as "the Snake" emerges, terrorising the land the old friends must work together to save the Endless Woods.
+A man named Rhian arrives to aid in the fight, who Sophie becomes immediately smitten with.
+He is the biggest aid in helping Camelot after the Snakes attacks, and eventually wins over everyone except for Agatha.
+Agatha's suspicions grow, but Sophie is taken by Rhian, and Tedros refuses to listen to her.
+Rhian is revealed to be in cahoots with the Snake and takes over Camelot, after easily removing Excalibur from the stone.
+He calls for Tedros' execution, and for Sophie to rule at his side as his queen.